How much money can you stand to lose?

 - Disconnect number 1.
-When the bear market hits and a mutual fund looses 15%, the industry says that is good because the market lost 20% and the average loss for a comparable fund is – 18%.
-In relative terms the fund lost less than a comparable benchmark.
-The investor on the other hand thinks that losing 15% is not a good deal no matter what everyone else thinks.
+When the bear market hits and a mutual fund lose 15%, the industry says that is good because the market lost 20% and the average loss for a comparable fund is – 18%.
+In relative terms, the fund lost less than a comparable benchmark.
+The investor, on the other hand, thinks that losing 15% is not a good deal no matter what everyone else thinks.

 Researching the downside risk